 Unusual Options Activity Insight: Vale

-Shares of Vale (NYSE:VALE) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $21.67.
+Vale (NYSE:VALE) shares experienced unusual options activity on Friday.
+The stock price moved down to $21.8 following the option alert.

 - Option Type: TRADE